mighdoll/mighdoll-site/src/content/blog/ModernIntersection.md

 </div>

-In a previous [post][Combining-Records], we discussed using the [Intersection] type constructor in TypeScript, but noted that it sometimes [fails][Intersection-Fails].
+In a previous [post][Combining-Records],
+I discussed using the [Intersection] type constructor in TypeScript, but noted that it sometimes [fails][Intersection-Fails].

 [Intersection] was originally proposed by @jcalz on [stack overflow][jcalz-intersection].
 I recently learned of a nice improvement to [Intersection] from @Gerrit0.
-I think the improved version deserves wider circulation.
+The improved version deserves wider circulation.

-It uses a relatively new TypeScript feature, introduced in TypeScript version 4.8, which allows for an [extends refinement on infer clauses][infer extends].
+The improvement takes advantage of a relatively new TypeScript feature, introduced in TypeScript version 4.8, which allows for an [extends refinement on infer clauses][infer extends].